Kurobe Dam 黒部ダム

 Walk across Japan's tallest dam

 Seven years in the making, the Kurobe Dam ranks among Japan's greatest feats of engineering.
-Traversing this section of the Tateyama Kurobe Alpine Route on foot is a definite highlight because of its scale and elevation.
+Traversing the embankment of the Kurobe Dam on foot is a highlight of the Tateyama Kurobe Alpine Route, allowing you to experience the grand scale and height of the dam.

 - Taking a scenic stroll along the dam